 Natural Methods

-This method requires no doctor’s instruction; it is more of a behavioural method.
+This method requires no doctor’s instruction; it is more of a behavioral method.

 Pull-out method (Coitus Interruptus)